pipeguru/documentation/docs/Swift/consuming_events.md

 ### 3. Implement the Delegate Method

 The delegate protocol has one required method, `pipeGuru(didFireEvent:)`.
 You can `switch` on the `PipeGuruEvent` enum to handle different event types.
-For cleaner code, we recommend using a helper function to forward events to your analytics platform.
+For cleaner code, we recommend using a helper function `trackAnalytics` to forward events to your analytics platform.

 ```swift
 func pipeGuru(didFireEvent event: PipeGuruEvent) {